 - Turn left at Hiru Holiday Bungalow to stay on Blackpool-Ambewela-Pattipola-Horton Plain Rd/B512.

 - Turn right at Ambewela Jct onto World's End Rd/B512.

-Ella is a small town in southern Sri Lanka.
+Ella is a small town in southern part of the country.
 8km from the center of town lies a famous cliff called Ella Rock.
 Upon reaching the town, you can hire a local guide to accompany you on your hike.
 Hiking will take about 2-3 hours depending on your pace.
 Inside you will see forest-like Eucalyptus trees.
 Just like any other hiking trip, the earlier, the better!
 It’s best that you set off early so you can view the landscape from the top.

 - From Horton’s Plains National Park, you can reach Ella town in 1 hour and 45 minutes.

 - Take Ohiya Rd/B508 to Beragala-Hali Ela Hwy/A16 in Bandarawela